rvm/rvm1-ansible/README.md

 # If you use a url, it must include http:// or https:// at the start.
 ruby_rvm_latest_installer: https://raw.githubusercontent.com/wayneeseguin/rvm/master/binscripts/rvm-installer

-# Which url or local path contains the stable version number of rvm?
+# Which url or value contains the stable version number of rvm?
 # If you use a url, it must include http:// or https:// at the start.
+# If you use a value, it should be something like 1.25.27 or any legal version number.

+# If you want to lock rvm to a specific version you could enter in the version number
+# that you have installed and the role would assume you always have the latest stable version.
 ruby_rvm_stable_version_number: https://raw.githubusercontent.com/wayneeseguin/rvm/master/VERSION

 # Force upgrade the rvm-installer to the latest installer.
 ruby_rvm_force_upgrade_installer: false

-# If you are concerned rvm stable might not be stable then
-# you can set this to true so that rvm itself never upgrades.
-ruby_rvm_skip_upgrade: false
 ```

 ## Example playbook